kanaria69/Mainecoco/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.